Chris Kelly (ice hockey): Later career and Anaheim Ducks

 At the conclusion of his contract, Kelly was not re-signed by the Senators, making him an unrestricted free agent.
 Unsigned over the summer, the Edmonton Oilers signed Kelly to a professional tryout on September 9, 2017.
 Kelly attended the Oilers training camp and pre-season and remained with the club to start the 2017–18 season.
 Despite practicing with the team, Kelly was not offered a contract with the Oilers, and on November 24, 2017, he returned within the Senators organization by signing a professional tryout deal with new AHL affiliate, the Belleville Senators.

 On January 9, 2018, following his performance with Team Canada at the Spengler Cup, Kelly was re-signed to a professional tryout agreement with the Belleville Senators.

 At the conclusion of the Olympics, Kelly returned to the NHL in agreeing to a one-year, $1.25 million contract for the remainder of the season with the Anaheim Ducks on February 25, 2018.
 He appeared in just 12 games to play out the regular season, posting two assists.

 Coaching career

 On September 4, 2018, Kelly was hired by the Senators as a development coach, effectively ending his playing career.
 Kelly joined former Senators' teammate Shean Donovan in overseeing and supporting the development of prospects throughout the Ottawa system.

-On August 13, 2021, Kelly was hired as an assistant coach by the Boston Bruins.
+On July 18, 2019, Kelly was hired by the Boston Bruins as a player development coordinator.
+Prior to the 2021–22 season, the Bruins announced that Kelly had moved into an assistant coaching position with the Bruins.